Austio/learning/Databases/sql-mastery.md

 ### Window Functions

-Kind of like correlated subqueries but on steroids
+Kind of like correlated subqueries but different.

 |function|what it does|example result|
 |---|---|---|